anacarolinadev/nodejs_api/README.md

 # Getting Started

-To build and run the application, you need to install the dependencies below:
+To build and run the application, you need to follow the steps below:

-* Steps for configuration
+* Configuration steps

 1. Clone application